There is still a lot of summer left to enjoy!

 Check apple maggot traps; spray trees if needed.

-As space opens up in the vegetable garden later this month, plant winter cover crops to naturally improve your soil.
+Plant winter cover crops to naturally improve your soil as space opens up in the vegetable garden later this month.
 We have many to choose from—ask our experts for more information!

 Monitor potatoes and tomatoes for early and late blight.